immersive-web/webxr-polyfill/README.md

 [![Build Status](http://img.shields.io/travis/immersive-web/webxr-polyfill.svg?style=flat-square)](https://travis-ci.org/immersive-web/webxr-polyfill)
 [![Build Status](http://img.shields.io/npm/v/webxr-polyfill.svg?style=flat-square)](https://www.npmjs.org/package/webxr-polyfill)

-A JavaScript implementation of the [WebXR Device API][webxr-spec].
-This polyfill allows developers to write against the latest specification, providing support when run on browsers that implement the [WebVR 1.1 spec][webvr-spec], or no WebVR/WebXR support at all.
+A JavaScript implementation of the [WebXR Device API][webxr-spec], as well as the [WebXR Gamepad Module][webxr-gamepad-module].
+This polyfill allows developers to write against the latest specification, providing support when run on browsers that implement the [WebVR 1.1 spec][webvr-spec], or on mobile devices with no WebVR/WebXR support at all.

-:warning: **The WebXR Device API is still in flux** :warning:

-The polyfill will be updated to track changes in the spec, and may introduce breaking changes in the polyfill's `1.0.x` releases until the spec stabilizes.
+The polyfill reflects the stable version of the API which has shipped in multiple browsers.

 ---